weeyin83/14daysofgit/README.md

 # 14DaysofGit

 This repository is my journey learning Git and getting familiar with more commands.
 My aim is to spend at least an hour a day learning a new command or figuring out a way to be more efficient using Git.
+I hope you find this repository useful.

 ## Git Fundamentals
 - [ ] 1 ⌨️ > [What is Version Control](Resources/day1.md)